 - What happens when institutional sanitation is improved in addition to residential?

-This case study report focuses on using the PMT for sanitation decision making as it relates to KCCA’s sanitation priorities.
-The third section of the report outlines the inputs into the PMT and the assumptions that were made when using the tool.
+This case study report focuses on using the tool for sanitation decision making as it relates to KCCA’s sanitation priorities.
+The third section of the report outlines the inputs into the tool and the assumptions that were made when using the tool.
 The fourth section shows the results for the current situation.
-The fifth section presents three hypothetical sanitation management scenarios to illustrate how the PMT can help with sanitation prioritization efforts.
+The fifth section presents three hypothetical sanitation management scenarios to illustrate how the tool can help with sanitation prioritization efforts.
 The sixth section compares mapped data from known zones where cholera outbreaks have occurred in Kampala with sanitation coverage and pathogen emissions.

 Rotavirus was chosen as a representative pathogen because of its importance in childhood diarrhea and because viruses as a group are of specific concern due to their high concentrations in sewage and persistence.
 The population of Kampala is assumed to have rotavirus prevalence and shedding rates that do not fluctuate across the city and are currently based on the literature not necessarily specific to Uganda.